 Calculate your NPS by subtracting the percentage of detractors from that of promoters.
 The higher your score, the better.

 The question is straightforward and easy to answer.
-However, unhappy customers tend respond more often than satisfied customers.
+However, unhappy customers tend to respond more often than satisfied customers.
 This can seem daunting, but in fact is an opportunity to zero in on areas needing improvement, and make a great impression on a dissatisfied customer.

 Nevertheless, in a vacuum, the NPS score is rather one-dimensional.
 Moreover, without incentive, there is no reason for promoter responders to actually make the leap and recommend your brand.

 Customer Effort Score

 The Customer Effort Score takes a different approach to how to measure customer satisfaction than the previous two methods.
-It asks the customer: “how hard did you have to work to get a problem fixed/a query answered/a service rendered?”
+It asks the customer: “how hard did you have to work to get a problem fixed/query answered/service rendered?”

 The scale usually goes from 1 (it was very easy and simple to handle my issue) to 5 (it was a monster headache).
 The lower your score, the better.

 In a now-famous article, it was demonstrated that going above and beyond in terms of customer satisfaction didn’t necessarily result in increased loyalty.
 Past a certain point, the energy expended to delight a customer is better utilized trying to spare the customer some effort.
 The CES is a good indicator of increasing customers’ loyalty by saving them time and effort.

 Since the scale is close-ended, you could also add an open answer box for the customer to vent.
 For instance, a response such as “the support team was very helpful, but I if the FAQs had been easier to navigate, I wouldn’t have had to call in the first place” is invaluable.
 The CES allows you to pinpoint areas of your service which need improvement to better satisfy your customers.

 Like the other metrics, the utility of the CES used as a standalone is limited.
 It takes into account a very important factor for customer loyalty but still doesn’t encompass the whole picture.